Timoses/dotfim/README.md

 My synchronized line

 # dotfim local
-A local line, which will not be synchronized to other mashines
+A local line, which will not be synchronized to other machines

 # dotfim private {
 A private line